 Held on 8 November every year, the International Day of Radiology aims to build greater awareness of how clinical radiology contributes to safe patient care, and to improve understanding of the vital role clinical radiologists play in health care.

 Each year International Day of Radiology celebrates a new theme.
 The College engages in a variety of activities to celebrate these themes, including developing resources and hosting events.
-Find out more about how we marked the International Day of Radiology 2021 in News and Media.
+Find out more about how we marked the International Day of Radiology 2022.